Dizzy Gillespie: Rise of bebop

-After his work with Parker, Gillespie led other small combos (including ones with Milt Jackson, John Coltrane, Lalo Schifrin, Ray Brown, Kenny Clarke, James Moody, J. J. Johnson, and Yusef Lateef) and put together his successful big bands starting in 1947.
-He and his big bands, with arrangements provided by Tadd Dameron, Gil Fuller, and George Russell, popularized bebop and made him a symbol of the new music.
+Following his work with Parker, Gillespie led other small combos (including ones with Milt Jackson, John Coltrane, Lalo Schifrin, Ray Brown, Kenny Clarke, James Moody, J. J. Johnson, and Yusef Lateef) and put together his successful big bands starting in 1947.
+Gillespie and his big bands, with arrangements provided by Tadd Dameron, Gil Fuller, and George Russell, popularized bebop and made him a symbol of the new music.

 His big bands of the late 1940s also featured Cuban rumberos Chano Pozo and Sabu Martinez, sparking interest in Afro-Cuban jazz.
-He appeared frequently as a soloist with Norman Granz's Jazz at the Philharmonic.
+Gillespie appeared frequently as a soloist with Norman Granz's Jazz at the Philharmonic.

-Gillespie and his Bebop Orchestra was the featured star of the 4th Cavalcade of Jazz concert held at Wrigley Field in Los Angeles which was produced by Leon Hefflin Sr. On September 12, 1948.
+Gillespie and his Bebop Orchestra was the featured star of the 4th Cavalcade of Jazz concert held at Wrigley Field in Los Angeles, which was produced by Leon Hefflin Sr. on September 12, 1948.
 The young Gillespie had recently returned from Europe where his music was widely popular.
 The program description noted "the musicianship, inventive technique, and daring of this young man has created a new style, which can be defined as off the chord solo gymnastics."
-Also performing that day were Frankie Laine, Little Miss Cornshucks, The Sweethearts of Rhythm, The Honeydrippers, Big Joe Turner, Jimmy Witherspoon, The Blenders, and The Sensations.
+Also performing that day were Frankie Laine, Little Miss Cornshucks, The Sweethearts of Rhythm, the Honeydrippers, Big Joe Turner, Jimmy Witherspoon, the Blenders, and the Sensations.

 In 1948, Gillespie was involved in a traffic accident when the bicycle he was riding was bumped by an automobile.
-He was slightly injured and found that he could no longer hit the B-flat above high C. He won the case, but the jury awarded him only $1000 in view of his high earnings up to that point.
+He was slightly injured and found he could no longer hit the B-flat above high C. He won the case, but the jury awarded him only $1,000 in view of his high earnings up to that point.

 In 1951, Gillespie founded his record label, Dee Gee Records; it closed in 1953.

-On January 6, 1953, he threw a party for his wife Lorraine at Snookie's, a club in Manhattan, where his trumpet's bell got bent upward in an accident, but he liked the sound so much he had a special trumpet made with a 45-degree raised bell, a customization that would become his trademark.
+On January 6, 1953, he threw a party for his wife Lorraine at Snookie's, a club in Manhattan, where his trumpet's bell was accidentally bent upward.
+However, he liked the sound so much he had a special trumpet made with a 45-degree raised bell, a customization that would become his trademark.

-In 1956 Gillespie organized a band to go on a State Department tour of the Middle East which was well-received internationally and earned him the nickname "the Ambassador of Jazz".
+In 1956, Gillespie organized a band to travel on a State Department tour of the Middle East, which was well-received internationally and earned him the nickname "the Ambassador of Jazz".
 During this time, he also continued to lead a big band that performed throughout the United States and featured musicians including Pee Wee Moore and others.
-This band recorded a live album at the 1957 Newport jazz festival that featured Mary Lou Williams as a guest artist on piano.
+This band recorded a live album at the 1957 Newport Jazz Festival that featured Mary Lou Williams as a guest artist on piano.